swabianinstruments/swabianinstruments-web-demo/README.md

 4 PS -> 4 TT

-First, run a PS script in python.
+First, run a PS script in python directly or via SignalGeneratorGUI.
 Then, run the corresponding TT script in python or show the result in TT web-interface.
 Parameters are such that one can use Time Tagger 20 as well as Time Tagger Ultra 8.
 All TT scripts use file "plot_TT.py".
 Make sure it is in the folder.